Last Go Round

 What does it mean to be invited to run?
 You get appearance money, the legacy of a supposedly bygone amateur era.
 But the prize money, which to the public seemed large in respect to the winners, was, and is, miniscule.
 This is why there is no depth any longer, and a fairly small number of men who run sub 2:20.
 To become a truly professional race, first prize should be a million dollars, and the prize money should go one hundred deep.
 If Boston did that, and the other so called marathon majors, such as Chicago and New York City, we would see fifty American men run sub 2:10 every year, instead of one or two.

 The Boston Marathon’s new sugar daddy, John Hancock, handled this invite deal from the beginning through their elite athlete coordinator, and made all the payments.
-In 1987 it was not just world leaders and former winners who were invited, but some Boston marathoners as well.
+In 1987 it was not just world leaders and former winners who were invited, but some first time marathoners as well.

 So in 1987 I stepped back from the marathons and pointed for the world cross, a team I had not made in two previous tries.
 I finished 1986 running the Twin Cities Marathon, the qualifier for the world championships, and finished ninth, running 2:15.
 Then my focus through the winter months was to do much of my running back on the mean streets of Lowell.
 I thought it appropriate to finish off my running “career” back where it started.